kolkhis/tech-notes/misc/breaking-into-tech.md

 ### Most common interview questions

-Tell us a little about yourself
+- Question: Tell us a little about yourself
-- What they want to know: They want a background summary
+    - What they want to know:
+        - They want a background summary
-- How you prep for it: Practice a 2 min elevator pitch.
+    - How you prep for it:
+		- Practice a 2 min elevator pitch.
 Focus on roles and strengths, use % increase or numbers of improvements.

-Why are you the right person for this role?
+- Question: Why are you the right person for this role?
-- What they want to know: Do you understand the role as they have described it?
+    - What they want to know:
+        - Do you understand the role as they have described it?
-- How you prep for it: Focus on what they're asking for.
+    - How you prep for it:
+		- Focus on what they're asking for.
 Do they want you to troubleshoot?
 Do they want you to monitor something?
 Talk about that.

-Any questions about the technology?
+- Question: Any questions about the technology?
-- What they want to know: Do you understand how to deploy and troubleshoot the technology?
+    - What they want to know:
+        - Do you understand how to deploy and troubleshoot the technology?
-- How you prep for it: Know the tech.
+    - How you prep for it:
+		- Know the tech.
 Know how the industry uses it (blog posts, FAQ pages).
 Know about alternative technologies to compare with.

-How do you troubleshoot X topic?
+- Question: How do you troubleshoot X topic?
-- What they want to know: How well do you think on your feet?
+    - What they want to know:
+        - How well do you think on your feet?
 Do you have a standard method to troubleshoot?
 DO you understand this tool?
-- How you prep for it: Know your troubleshooting methodology.
+    - How you prep for it:
+		- Know your troubleshooting methodology.
 Apply your methodology, talk about what you would be checking and who you'd be contacting.
 Check/verify and change directions.

-How do you handle X scenario?
+- Question: How do you handle X scenario?
-- What they want to know: They want to know how you handle pressure
+    - What they want to know:
+        - They want to know how you handle pressure
-- How you prep for it: Think through when you've handled something well and when you've handled something poorly.
+    - How you prep for it:
+        - Think through when you've handled something well and when you've handled something poorly.
           Use the good example.

 ## Look Up
 - Open Waldo - open source community